mcanyucel/Mini-Spotify-Controller/README.md

 ## Features
 * Mini controller to start, pause, next, previous tracks.
 * Displays current track, artist and album name.
+* A randomizer!
+See below for details.
 * Requires a spotify device to be active.
 If there is no active device, it show a message to open a Spotify app in any of your devices.

+### Randomizer

+The randomization flow is as follows:
+1. User clicks the randomize button.
+3. Set the randomization limit k to 10000.
+2. The application gets the user's 50 (API upper limit) saved tracks from the API with a random offset between 0 and k.
+3. If the saved tracks return empty, the offset is greater than the number of user's saved tracks.
+In this case, halve the k and go to step 2.
+4. If k reaches zero and the saved tracks return empty, then there is no saved track.
+In this case, show a message to the user.
+Otherwise, go to step 5.
+5. If there are more than 5 tracks (API max seed track count) in the saved tracks, pick 5 random tracks from the saved tracks.
+Otherwise, pick all of the saved tracks.
+6. Send a recommendation request to the API for 100 tracks (API upper limit) with the picked tracks as seed tracks.
+7. If the recommendation tracks return empty, notify the user that there is no recommendation.
+Otherwise, go to step 8.
+8. Start grooving!

 ## How to build
 * Clone the repository.